OICR/softeng-blog/_posts/francois_gerthoffert/2018-10-02-Transitioning-away-from-Jira-Lessons-learnt.md

 Understandably, GitHub cannot cover for all possible business needs with their API, and it’s of course preferable to have a strong and stable API instead something unstable with a ton of options.

 But does this call for a schema-less user-defined JSON info field directly attached to an issue node in GitHub database ?
-That would be a great improvement allowing third party apps to store most of their metadata there instead of on third party platforms.
+That would be a great improvement allowing third party apps to store most of their metadata there.

 # Conclusion
 At the moment there isn’t an ideal tool.
-We are ok (I’m not going to say happy, because of the issues above) with a mix between third party apps and native GitHub, but I’m looking at ways to bring more into core GitHub issues (through labels) to limit the above-mentioned long-run dependency.
+We are ok (I’m not going to say happy, because of the issues above) with a mix between third party apps and native GitHub, but I’m looking at ways to bring more into core GitHub issues (through labels for example) to limit the above-mentioned long-run dependency.

 From a project manager point of view, I like the approach and simplicity of it (less is more).
 In a way, it’s simplicity brings it much closer to a traditional “post-it” Agile board.
 Most of the key metrics are there and it’s ease of access for our users makes it a great solution for the time being.